 If we distil Chinese learning into its simplest elements, it comes down to inputs and outputs.
 By ‘input’, we mean comprehension, and by ‘output’ we mean expression.
-These principles are central to how we go about Chinese learning at Huili.
+These principles are central to how we go about Chinese learning at Hiba.
 In part I of this article, we explained how we build pupils’ thinking patterns by encouraging them to take in and process large amounts of input through critical thinking.

 ▲Click to read "Learning empathy and critical thinking through literature - I"